-Today I am honored to announce the first scientists to receive Foundation for Food and Agriculture Research grants.
+Today I am honored to announce the first scientists to receive Foundation for Food & Agriculture Research grants.
 Our New Innovator in Food and Agriculture Research Award program sought talented individuals working toward innovation in their respective fields and working in FFAR research topic areas.
 Applicants were selected on scientific merit, as well as demonstrated commitment to mentoring; it is our hope that these talented individuals will not only go on to make significant contributions to the food and agriculture enterprise, but also inspire other young scientists to follow in their footsteps.
 Our great partners in these awards are the home institutions of the awardees who will provide half the funding for these outstanding individuals.
 We thank the institutions for not only nominating a inspiring cadre of talent from which we chose, but demonstrating their support of their faculty and the FFAR mission through the match that was provided.

 Without further ado, the following are the nine New Innovator in Food and Agriculture Research Award winners:

 - Mary Anne Roshni Amalaradjou, Ph.D., University of Connecticut

 Dr. Amalaradjou will investigate the effect of dairy foods on gut health using mice as a model.

 - Geoffrey Fisher, Ph.D., Cornell University

 Dr. Fisher will explore new ways of promoting healthy food choices through using a variety of eye tracking techniques to investigate how attention to food attributes such as healthiness, tastiness, calories and packaging, might affect food purchasing decisions.

 Dr. Jamieson will use her New Innovator grant to investigate beneficial insects and the ecosystem services they provide, such as pollination and pest control, in urban agriculture environments.